 2. Bad behaviour

 Whether you agree with me or not that these things are evils, there’ll be some that we can all agree on, surely.
 So we can recognise that christians who observe these things within their church, or worse still have experienced abuse and disrespect, will feel they cannot be part of that church.
-So many people leave the church, not because they disbelieve, but because they cannot condone or accept the behaviour.
+So many people leave the church, not because they disbelieve, but because they have been abused hurt and rejected, or because they cannot condone or accept the behaviour they observe or experience.

 Christians can talk easily of how they experience God.
 God spoke to them, or guided them, healed them, or answered their prayers.
 They feel close to him, especially in worship or when they speak in tongues.
 God gave them a prophecy.
 Jesus is a friend they can talk to any time.